Best Materials for a Kitchen Backsplash Remodel

 If you have a larger budget, you could consider using a natural stone such as marble.
 Marble is a beautiful material to use for a kitchen backsplash, creating a more polished look and feel.
-This higher-end material will cost you somewhere between $25 to $30 a square foot.
-Bear in mind that because marble and natural stone are generally more porous than other materials, this could mean more maintenance in the long run.
+This higher-end material will cost you somewhere between $25–$30 a square foot.
+Bear in mind that because marble slabs or tile and natural stone are generally more porous than other materials, this could mean more maintenance in the long run.

-Metal tiles are a unique and durable option for a kitchen backsplash.
+Metal tiles are a unique and durable option for a working kitchen.
 The surface is easily cleaned and resistant to most kitchen messes, like water and food splash-back.
 Metal may be a good option if you want something low-maintenance without sacrificing your sense of style.

 Low-maintenance backsplash ideas

 In a kitchen with a lot of daily usage and traffic, consider a backsplash material that is resistant against things such as food stains, heat, or water.
 Glass tile is modern, easy to clean, and non-porous, and at around $7 a square foot, really affordable.
 The peel-and-stick variety is also very common, which generally means you can find it at a good price.
 Glass tile is low maintenance and does not require anything special to clean.
 It’s a great backsplash option for busy people who don’t have the time to do a lot of deep cleaning.